Written by: Katie Carter, PharmD, BCPS, Indiana University Health

 |BRCA2||69%||Less frequent cause|

-Currently, ovarian cancer is primarily treated with surgery and systemic chemotherapy.
-About 22% of ovarian cancer cases are related to a BRCA mutation (15% germline and 7% somatic).14,15
+Ovarian Cancer – Currently, ovarian cancer is primarily treated with surgery and systemic chemotherapy.
+About 25% of ovarian cancer cases are related to a BRCA mutation (15% germline and 7% somatic).14,15

-Up to 7% of patients with pancreatic cancer have a gBRCA mutation.
-16,17
+Pancreatic Cancer – Up to 7% of patients with pancreatic cancer have a gBRCA mutation.16,17

-Olaparib approved in May 2020 for patients with homologous recombination repair (HRR) gene-mutated metastatic castration-resistant prostate cancer (Full indication list in Supplemental Information)
+Prostate Cancer – Olaparib approved in May 2020 for patients with homologous recombination repair (HRR) gene-mutated metastatic castration-resistant prostate cancer in combination with gonadotropin-releasing hormone analog or prior bilateral orchiectomy (full indication list in supplemental information).7

 - Verify the dosage form is correct

-- Olaparib was previously available as both a tablet and a capsule, and the two dosage forms had different bioavailability and therefore were not interchangeable on a milligram-per-milligram The capsules were discontinued as of August 2018, and only the tablets are currently available.
+- Olaparib was previously available as both a tablet and a capsule, and the two dosage forms had different bioavailability and therefore were not interchangeable on a milligram-per-milligram basis

 - Verify the dose is correct